 1) Creation of appropriate incentives for debt repayment, thus contributing to the reduction of non-performing loans,

-2)Gives the opportunity to protect the primary residence, where possible and based strict eligibility criteria,
+2) Giving the opportunity to protect the primary residence, where possible, and based on strict eligibility criteria,

-3)Gives a second chance for reactivation of bankrupt individuals in the economy,
+3) Giving a second chance for reactivation of bankrupt individuals in the economy,

-4)Introduces a new mechanism that would provide full and rapid relief to a debtor with no income and no assets, with very low overall debt,
+4) Introducing a new mechanism that would provide full and rapid relief to a debtor with no income and no assets, with very low overall debt,

-5)Provides incentives for the preservation and restoration of companies, through restructuring of companies and debt, giving the opportunity to viable companies to reduce their debts and keep jobs, while maximizing the value of the company as it is ("as going concern"),
+5) Providing incentives for the preservation and restoration of companies, through restructuring of companies and debt, giving the opportunity to viable companies to reduce their debts and keep jobs, while maximizing the value of the company as it is ("as going concern"),

-6)Modernizes the laws concerning liquidation and bankruptcy of natural persons, so that, liquidation and bankruptcy proceedings take place in a short time and efficiently.
+6) Modernizing the laws concerning liquidation and bankruptcy of natural persons, so that liquidation and bankruptcy proceedings take place within a short period of time and efficiently.

-What is achieved by the application for appointment of an examiner?
+What is achieved by the application for appointment of an Examiner?

 The company is placed under the protection of the court for four months.
 In this way, the company may not be liquidated, may not appoint a Receiver, and may not dispose of property secured by a secured creditor without the consent of the examiner.
 The creditor is not able to bring any action against any guarantor.
 No action may be filed against the company.
 Organizations/companies providing SGI, including electricity, water and telephone services are required to continue to provide services to the company during the period of protection, provided the costs incurred during that period are covered.